So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

-The other thing which is important for you to understand and it relates to market cap is that there are some coins which have the same circulating and maximum supply.
+The other thing which is important for you to understand and it relates to market cap is that there are some coins that have the same circulating and maximum supply.
 That means that all units of that cryptocurrency have already been mined, so their market cap will only depend on the asset’s price.
-For example, the difference between Bitcoin and Ripple is that they both have fixed maximum supplies, but the maximum amount or XRP has initially been mined.
+For example, the difference between Bitcoin and Ripple is that they both have fixed maximum supplies, but the maximum amount of XRP has initially been mined.

 Crypto Trading Platforms, Brokerages, and Exchanges

 Cryptocurrencies are bought, sold and traded on specialized websites we call cryptocurrency brokerages, exchanges, and trading platforms.

 The difference between those is that a trading platform allows a trader to buy, sell or trade cryptocurrencies for one another and can be an exchange and a broker at the same time, offering the widest possible service to their customers.
 Let’s take Coinbase as an example.
 It has a platform for beginners looking to only exchange currencies, but at the same time, there is Coinbase Pro with many more options, such as leverage, high detail charts, etc.

 On the other hand, brokerages allow traders to take long and short positions or bet on the price of a cryptocurrency against fiat currency in some pre-determined timeframe.